 Things to Know before Hiking Sprague Lake Trail

 Sprague Lake is a busy area.
-Thousands of visitors hike along the trail every day.
+Thousands of visitors hike the trail every day.
 If the lake is on your radar during the peak season, be sure to arrive early to avoid the crowds and claim a parking spot.

 Use Park Shuttle